 But what about providers?
 Like any new development in healthcare technology or healthcare delivery, there exists a learning curve and there are changes to adapt to.
 And like any other change in healthcare, there are pros and cons to consider.
 In the big picture, however, telehealth offers many opportunities to improve care outcomes and care delivery.
 This in turn improves patient and provider satisfaction.
 Let’s examine the benefits of telehealth for providers.

-The Evolution of Telehealth
+The evolution of telehealth

 Initially, physicians were somewhat reluctant to practice telemedicine because of the steep adoption curve and how difficult it was to not be in the same room as a patient to administer care, evaluate symptoms and communicate effectively.

 Of course, there are ideal use cases for telehealth, and it doesn’t prove right for every situation.
 However, it is important to remember the value of having a tool that better connects patients with their doctors, enables stronger care outcomes, and allows clinicians to treat a higher number of patients than they normally would be able to in the traditional setting.
 These benefits far outweigh the costs of adoption.

 Much about telehealth still remains to be addressed by CMS and the regulatory complexity of virtual care will likely remain the same.
-We may see an ebb and flow in how the service is leveraged, but the state of telehealth is already nothing like it was just one year ago.
-What remains to be seen is the evolutionary path it will take and the continued benefits it will provide across the healthcare continuum.
-With all that in mind, I’m confident telehealth will continue to be a pivotal piece of healthcare delivery going forward, particularly amongst our community of providers.
+We may see an ebb and flow in how the service is leveraged, but the state of telehealth is already nothing like it was prior to 2020.